ecmwf/earthkit-data/docs/guide/sources.rst

   Exactly one of the parameters ``ranges``, ``mask`` or ``indices`` must be specified at a time.

-  :param request: the fdb request as a dict
+  :param request: the FDB request as a dictionary.
+GribJump requires strict value formatting
+      (e.g., hdates as "YYYYMMDD", not "YYYY-MM-DD").
+Format errors may result in "DataNotFound" errors.
   :type request: dict
   :param ranges: a list of tuples specifying the ranges of 1D grid indices to retrieve in the form
       [(start1, end1), (start2, end2), ...].
 Ranges are exclusive, meaning that the end index is not included in the range.